Artificial hip joint (Hip-Tep): Which are the most important risks?

 Why is comprehensive education so important?

-Advantages of a good education:
+Advantages of good education:

 1. Infections